Slovak football clubs in European competitions: Other competitions

 This section contains the results in other competitions.
 These results do not count into statistics above.

 UEFA Youth League

 This section contains the results of Slovak football clubs in UEFA Youth League, a competition held by UEFA for youth teams.

 Women's football

 This section contains the results of Slovak football clubs in UEFA Women's Champions League, a competition held by UEFA for women's football teams.

+Mitropa Cup

+This section contains the results of Slovak football clubs in Mitropa Cup.

 UEFA coefficient and ranking

 For the 2022–23 UEFA competitions, the associations were allocated places according to their 2021 UEFA country coefficients, which take into account their performance in European competitions from 2016–17 to 2020–12.
 In the 2021 rankings used for the 2022–23 European competitions, Slovakia's coefficient points total is 13.625 and is ranked by UEFA as the 32nd best association in Europe out of 55.